 Location: Guthrie, OK

-Horse and Hound Rescue Foundation is located on 50 acres in Guthrie, Okla.
-We have a great working relationship with Oklahoma owners and trainers.
+Horse and Hound Rescue Foundation is located on 50 rolling acres in Guthrie, OK, just north of the metro Oklahoma City area.
+We maintain a great working relationship with Oklahoma owners and trainers.